 - Figure and Figure Captions

-Approach: A scientific manuscript can be approached in the following way for better impact.
+Approach: A scientific manuscript should be approached in the following way for better impact.

-- Design all of the figures and tables that contain the data included in the work.
+- Design all the figures and tables that contain the data included in the work.

-- Write the Results section considering the type of study, there may be some iteration in the presentation of the data and writing of the text.
+- Write the Results section considering the type of study; presentation of data and writing of text involves multiple iterations.

 - Reconsider the scientific questions the manuscript will address, again referring to your research protocol, and then write the Introduction.

-- Next, step would use the Introduction and Results to guide the writing of the Discussion.
+- Next step uses the Introduction and Results sections to guide the writing of the Discussion section.

 - Need to summarize everything in an Abstract, and then condense and refocus the Abstract into a Conclusions section.

 The above approach is not a standardized approach, the author may follow a different approach till the approach is able to design and present the manuscript in a better way.
-The below are brief discussion of each component of the structure.
+Following sections provide a brief discussion on each structural component of a manuscript.
 It may be helpful to get an overall idea about each component of the structure.

-Title Page: A title page states the title of the manuscript and should be short and simple.
-It should include authors and author affiliations.
-Indicate the journal to which the manuscript is being submitted.
+Title Page: A title page states the title of the manuscript, and the title should be short and simple.
+This page should include author names and affiliations.
+In addition, indicate the journal to which the manuscript is being submitted.
 The journal name must be mentioned on the title page.
-The author needs to provide approximately 5 key words, as well as a short title (may be referred as a running title) for the manuscript.
-At last, need to provide complete contact information for the corresponding author.
+The author needs to provide approximately 5 keywords, as well as a short title (may be referred as a running title) for the manuscript.
+At the end, the author needs to provide complete contact information for the corresponding author.

 Abstract: The first sentence of abstract must reflect the objective of the experiment or study.
 If the experiment is based upon a hypothesis, which is generally preferred, the hypothesis should be stated and followed with statements describing its basis and evaluation.
-The next sentences describe how the investigation was carried out.
-The subsequent sentence should state the results of the experiment in very limited words.
-The final sentences describe the significance of the results and the impact of this work or experiment on the general field of study.
-Abstract must be within 150-200 Words.
+The following sentences should describe procedure of the investigation.
+The subsequent sentences should state the results of the experiment in limited words.
+The final sentences should describe the significance of the results and the impact of this work or experiment on the general field of study.
+Abstract must be within 150-200 words.

 Introduction: The introduction requires a short review of the literature pertaining to the research topic.
 The introduction is then best constructed as a descriptive funnel, starting with broad topics and slowly focusing on the work at hand.
 Three to four paragraphs may be needed in the introduction part.
 One approach may be to start with one or two paragraphs which introduce the reader to the general field of study.
-The next paragraphs then describe how an aspect of this field could be improved.
+The following paragraphs should describe how an aspect of this field could be improved.
 The final paragraph is vital.
-It clearly states, most likely in the first sentence of the paragraph, what experimental question will be addressed by the present study.
+It clearly states, most likely in the first sentence of the paragraph, what experimental question will be addressed by the present study i.e. it highlights the research gap and research question.
 The hypothesis is then stated.
-Next, briefly describe the approach that was taken to test the hypothesis.
+Next, briefly describe the approach to test the hypothesis.
 Finally, a summary sentence can be added stating how the answer to your question will contribute to the overall field of study.

 Methods: The method used in the study must be included in this part of the structure.
-Different section must be used to describe each method used.
+If a study uses multiple methods, each method should be described in separate section.
 In a single section, the materials used in the study should be included indicating the vendor and vendor contact information for each material.
-This information is vital so that readers will come to know where they can repeat the research work, in their own institution or whichever place may be required.
+This information is vital for readers to help them understand where they can repeat the research work, in their own institution or whichever place may be required.
 Next describe, in separate sections, each procedure and technique used in the study.
 Keep explanations concise and brief.
-If a specific experimental design is being utilized, describe this design in the second section of the Methods, after mentioning the materials section.
-In some experiments, a theoretical or modeling component may be utilized and the same need to be included in the initial portion of the method.
-Finally describe statistical analysis method utilized to analyze the results, most likely in the final section of the Methods section.
-It will be better to use active voice in the method section.
+If a specific experimental design is being utilized, describe this design in the second section of the Methods after mentioning the materials section.
+In some experiments, a theoretical or a modeling component may be utilized, and the same needs to be included in the initial portion of the method.
+Finally, describe statistical-analysis methods and tools utilized to analyze the results, most likely in the final section of the Methods section.
+It is better to use active voice in the methods section.

-Discussion: The discussion section, often considered very difficult to write, should be relatively easy if the previous suggestions have been followed.
+Discussion: The discussion section, often considered very difficult to write, should be relatively easy to write if the previous suggestions are followed.
 In particular, look to the last paragraph of the introduction.
 If the work has characterized a phenomenon by studying specific effects, use the results to describe each effect in different paragraphs.
 The work may have presented by using a hypothesis, use the results to construct a logical argument that supports or rejects your hypothesis.
 If the work has identified three main objectives for the work, use the results to address each of these objectives.
-The construction of the discussion depends on the introduction and result section.
-A well-defined study that is described in the Introduction, along with supporting results that are presented in the Results section, will be helpful for the construction of the discussion section.
+The construction of the discussion depends on the introduction and result sections.
+A well-defined study that is described in the Introduction along with supporting results that are presented in the Results section helps in the construction of the discussion section.

 Start the Discussion section with a brief paragraph that again gives an overview of the work.
 Need to summarize the most important findings and, if applicable, accept or reject the proposed hypothesis.
-Next, recognize the most significant, interesting, remarkable findings that were presented in the Results section, and contrast these research findings in light of other studies reported in the literature.
-If a discussion of the potential weaknesses of the interpretation is included it is considered as informative.
-Finally, at the end of the Discussion section, need to consider the other works in the literature that address this topic and how this work contributes to the overall field of study.
+Next, recognize the most significant, interesting, remarkable findings that were presented in the Results section, and contrast these research findings considering other studies reported in the literature.
+If a discussion on the potential weaknesses of the interpretation is included, it is considered as informative.
+Finally, at the end of the Discussion section, the author needs to consider other research works in the literature that address this topic and how the present work contributes to the overall field of study.

 Conclusions: This section defines how the research work contributes to the overall field of study.
 There are four steps to construct the conclusion part.
 First, introduce the work and then briefly state the major results.
 Then mention the major points of the discussion.
 Finally, conclude with a statement, how this work contributes to the overall field of study.

-Acknowledgments: There may be some participants or consultant who may not be considered as an author in the manuscript, the author need to provide a brief statement acknowledging the efforts in this section.
+Acknowledgments: There may be some participants or consultant who may not be considered as an author in the manuscript, the author need to provide a brief statement acknowledging such efforts in this section.

 Declaration of Conflicting Interest: Author are required to mention a statement of their conflict of interest under this section.
 For details please visit our policies and ethics page.

-Funding: The author is also required to mention the source of funding under the heading “funding” after the Acknowledgement and Declaration of Conflicting Interest and author need to ensure that the statement adheres to the guidelines provided by the funding institution.
+Funding: The author needs to mention the source of funding under the heading “Funding” after the Acknowledgement and Declaration of Conflicting Interest, and author needs to ensure that the statement adheres to the guidelines provided by the funding institution.